Question: When is AMSOIL going to publish new White Paper comparisons for gear oil, and motor oil?

 I know that AMSOIL has invested heavily in expanding their ability to do both R&D and a lot more competitive performance testing.
 However, I suspect that a lot of the available bandwidth for this testing has been absorbed in a variety of product update needs created by both the expansion of much more stringent EPA requirements into nearly every engine segment, and the increasing horsepower and towing/weight capacities of commercial vehicles and medium duty pickup trucks while delivering higher fuel economy and lower emissions.

 The landscape began shifting in automotive engines long before 2007, but shifted into 3rd-gear acceleration for a number of reasons.
-The biggest factor is probably the fraud-science emissions changes from the takeover of the EPA that turned it from a science and technology base to a global political agenda weapon: look at Volkswagen having to deal with what is probably the fallout from their miscalculation that the EPA fraud would eventually see the light of day and regulations would return to a factual-science basis.
+The biggest factor is probably the fraud-science emissions changes from the takeover of the EPA that turned it from a science and technology base to a global political agenda weapon: look at Volkswagen having to deal with what is probably the fallout from their miscalculation that the EPA fraud would eventually see the light of day and diesel emissions regulations would return to a factual-science basis.

 You may want to sidetrack into “global warming science” or “climate change” fraud, and then come back.
 It may seem like a distraction into politics, but it’s actually a valuable real-life lesson on how severely that fraud and criminal agendas on a large scale can impact not only us everyday Americans maintaining our vehicles, and not only a whole nation, but the entire world.

-I also strongly suspect that this automotive-OEM/petroleum-oil dual-partnership in the technical battle against the effects of the dictates of centralized planning politicians in the EPA (criminally throwing the laws out the window, virtually handing vehicle regulatory emissions requirements over to the socialist/marxist CARB group, ignoring the created technical boards and Congressionally mandated processes that have served the automotive industry well in responsibily advancing performance based on costs and consumer demands) is creating a far higher level of uncertainty, testing requirements, and revised technical directions before releasing the approved version of new engine oil classifications out of the SAE, API and ASTM committees.
+I also suspect that this automotive-OEM/petroleum-oil dual-partnership in the technical battle against the effects of the dictates of centralized planning politicians in the EPA (criminally throwing the laws out the window, virtually handing vehicle regulatory emissions requirements over to the socialist/marxist CARB group, ignoring the created technical boards and Congress-mandated processes that have served the automotive industry well in responsibly advancing performance based on costs and consumer demands) is creating a far higher level of uncertainty, testing requirements, and revised technical directions before releasing the approved version of new engine oil classifications out of the SAE, API and ASTM committees.

 The game-changing impact of all this is that new product life cycle has become far shorter, and is so volatile for the unknowns in both technical and regulatory aspects that no-one knows how short the life-cycle really is… but everyone knows that there will be a lot of reformulations coming out, even though many of the changes will not be announced on the oil bottle packaging.

 And that brings up a legal problem related to the value of publishing competitive testing.
 With the last research White Papers, AMSOIL eventually had multiple oil companies contact them with legal concerns, warning them that their comparison testing results were (or would soon be) invalid due to claims of improved performance in new product formulations.
 Consequently, AMSOIL had to first retire these to archives after only three or four years, then was pressured to require AMSOIL Dealers to not have them available on their websites for download.
 And this was before things got as volatile as they are now.
-So for AMSOIL to do a competitive span of comparison testing like they did in the previous White Papers, AND publish the test data, they could very well be faced with having to retire the White Papers for use within a span of only months.
+So for AMSOIL to do a competitive span of comparison testing like they did in the previous White Papers, AND publish the test data, they could be faced with having to retire the White Papers for use within a span of only months.

 Based on this perspective, my suspicion is that AMSOIL is both building their testing capacity and focusing on other time-critical performance testing in less volatile market segments like marine outboards and snowmobiles.
 Meanwhile, they are probably hoping for the volatility to die down enough in the technical and regulatory uncertainties of the automotive/truck engine oil and gear lube markets, to be able to justify the investment (in both money and staff time) of producing future White Papers that can actually be used for a couple of years before they have to obsolete it and eat the stock of printed copies that they cannot sell or distribute.